matthewlong29/PareAndFlourish_Site/_posts/2017-04-09-why-a-functional-resume-will-land-you-an-interview.md

 ### How do I format a functional resume?

 We have created a basic resume template with a guide to get you started.
 Subscribe to our community to receive the functional resume template, writing guide, and (as an added bonus) a cover letter template.
-You can click <a href="/join-pare-and-flourish/">here</a> to fill out the subscribe form, or you can locate it on this page (to the right or to the bottom, depending on desktop or mobile browsers).
+You can click [here](/join-pare-and-flourish/) to fill out the subscribe form, or you can locate it on this page (to the right or to the bottom, depending on desktop or mobile browsers).

 <hr class="secondary">